PacktPublishing/Full-Stack-Web-Development-with-Remix/03-deployment-targets-adapters-and-stacks/bee-rich/README.md

 #### Chapter 5

-Once we add the database in Chapter 5, you will need to run the following commands to set up the database and running the application:
+Once we add the database in Chapter 5, you will need to run the following commands to set up the database and run the application:

 ```
 npm install